ApplicationProgrammingInterface/DeutschePost/README.md

 # DeutschePost

-This project aims to ease the use of German postal service (`Deutsche Post`) API.
+This project aims to ease the use of the German postal service (`Deutsche Post`) API.

 <br>